NeatCapitalOrg/cat-astrophe/README.md

 ## USER DATA

-For simplicity, use the following user data.
+For simplicity, use the following data for a single user.
 Just hardcode this data somewhere and do a simple username/password test:

 ```javascript
 {